-Eligibility and Enrollment for Individual Coverage
+Eligibility and Enrollment for Individual Coverage Eligible Individual

-Eligible Individual

-You are eligible for coverage in this health plan under an individual contract as long as you meet each of the following conditions:

-- You are a resident of Massachusetts.
-A "resident" means a person who lives in Massachusetts as shown by evidence that is considered acceptable by Blue Cross and Blue Shield.
+You are eligible for coverage in this health plan under an individual contract as long as you are a resident of Massachusetts.
+A "resident" is a person who lives in Massachusetts as shown by evidence that is considered acceptable by Blue Cross and Blue Shield.
 This means Blue Cross and Blue Shield may ask you for evidence such as a lease or rental agreement, a mortgage bill, or a utility bill.
 The fact that you are in a nursing home, a hospital, or other institution does not by itself mean you are a resident.
-And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts. - You are not eligible for an employer sponsored health plan which is at least equivalent to minimum creditable coverage as defined by the Massachusetts Health Connector.
-If you have access to, or have waived access to, an employer sponsored health plan, you are not eligible for coverage in this health plan under an individual contract.
+And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts.